Message from Dr Justin Morris Senior Partner

-We are unable to offer our usual range of appointments and appointment booking options which means part of this page is not fully up to date.
+We are unable to offer our usual range of appointments and appointment booking options.
 To minimise the risk to patients please do not come to the surgery at 08.00 to book appointments please telephone.
 I appreciate that for some this will be inconvenient and I am sorry for any additional delay.
-We are working on upgrading our telephone system.

-I have asked my reception team to collect additional details from patients when they phone for appointments.
+Our reception team will continue to collect additional details from patients when they phone for appointments.
 This includes symptoms and conditions.
-We need this information to help us manage the risks to patients and staff.
+This information helps us to manage the risks to patients and staff.

-Our priority is the safety of our patients and staff and we appreciate that this new way of working is not ideal but we are doing as much as we can as this time.
+Our priority is the safety of our patients and staff and we appreciate that this is not ideal but we are doing as much as we can as this time.

 Thank you for your understanding

 The building is purpose built with consultation rooms located on two floors and two separate waiting rooms.

 On arrival please book in at reception on the ground floor using our automated arrivals system.
 This will confirm which clinician you will be seeing and inform you of the appropriate waiting room to use, the Ground Floor or First Floor.